teslazonda/rails-graphql-demo/README.md

 ## Models
-The application includes two models: Person and Comment.
-The Person model has a one-to-many relationship with the Comment model, where a person can have multiple comments.
+The application includes two models: `Person` and `Comment`.
+The `Person` model has a one-to-many relationship with the `Comment` model, where a `Person` can have multiple comments.

 ## GraphQL Endpoint
 ```